Last Updated on March 24, 2023

 4 Kangaroos and koalas

-Perth’s zoo has a designated Australian Bushwalk Tour where you can wander the paths inside their natural habitat.
+Perth Zoo has a designated Australian Bushwalk Tour where you can wander the paths inside their natural habitat.
 You can wander on visitors’ paths and get close to native Australian animals such as the dingoes, emus, koala, numbats, quokkas, red kangaroos, short-beaked echidnas, southern hairy-nosed wombats, Tasmanian Devils, and Western grey kangaroos.
+Admission is AUD34.60 (AU$17.30 for children).

 If you are road tripping around Western Australia, for which Perth is a great jumping-off point, you will definitely see kangaroos in the wild since the roads are often deserted in this vast and empty part of Oz.